 Other signs of a food allergy include swelling in other areas of your face, such as your lips, tongue and tissues in your mouth.
 You could have a rash, stomach upset, abdominal pain or lightheadedness.
 In severe allergic reactions, you might also experience difficulty breathing, a symptom that requires immediate medical care in case it's anaphylactic shock, which can be deadly.

 Dry eye occurs when the tear film on the eye does not adequately coat the surface.
 You might experience stinging, itching, redness and vision changes.
-Gluten does not directly cause dry-eye problems, but people who suffer from celiac disease might also have a condition known as Sjogren's syndrome.
+Gluten does not directly cause dry-eye problems, but people who have celiac disease might also have a condition known as Sjogren's syndrome.
 This condition of the immune system often affects the mucous membranes of the mouth and eyes, resulting in dryness.

 Medications might help control the disorder, but you might need to use artificial tears, an over-the-counter lubricating drop, to help ease your symptoms.